Duration: 2 days.

 The course is designed for DNS administrators, Network and System Administrators, Security specialists and those who need a thorough understanding of DNS security.
 Students should have taken the Basic DNS Course or have over 2 years exposure to DNS operations.

-Ron Aitchison is the author of Pro DNS and BIND (Apress ISBN 1-59059-494-0) which was the first book to cover the new DNS security protocols (DNSSEC).
+Ron Aitchison is the author of Pro DNS and BIND (Apress ISBN 1-59059-494-0) which was the first book to cover the new DNS security protocols (DNSSEC) and Pro DNS and BIND10 (Apress ISBN-13: 978-1590594940).
 Ron has been involved in communications and networking for more years than he cares to admit and is president and founder of Zytrax, Inc. a company specializing in IP communications (wired and wireless), systems development and consulting in Montreal, Canada.
 He has been involved with Open Source for over 15 years and is the primary author of the Tech Stuff, DNS for Rocket Scientists and LDAP for Rocket Scientists available as free resources for the community.

 If you are happy it's OK - but your browser is giving a less than optimal experience on our site.
 You could, at no charge, upgrade to a W3C standards compliant browser such as those available from firefox